 Torpor is most common in smaller bird species in areas where food supplies can be unpredictable and nighttime conditions can be extreme.
 It is most common for birds using torpor to remain in their territories year-round, rather than migrating to areas with more food and more mild climates, but many different birds will use torpor for different conditions.
 Bird species that regularly use torpor include:

-In addition to birds, a number of animals are known to enter torpid states under different conditions.
+In addition to birds, several animals are known to enter torpid states under different conditions.
 Bats, mice, hedgehogs and other rodents and small marsupials commonly use torpor.